Sankarlal Chakraborty

-Sankarlal Chakraborty (born 12 December 1975) is an Indian professional football manager and former player.
-He is current manager of I-League club Sudeva Delhi.
+Sankarlal Chakraborty (born 12 December 1975) is an Indian professional football coach and former player.

 Playing career

 Sankarlal Chakraborty is a Tata Football Academy graduate.
 He joined Mohun Bagan as a footballer in the year of 1996.
 He also played for East Bengal F.C.
 At his East Bengal career, he broke his leg while trying to tackle Chima Okorie during a Kolkata Derby in August 1997.
 He was a midfielder.
 His playing career ended in 2002–03 after getting injured heavily.

 Coaching career

 IFA Academy

 He took to coaching at the academy of the Indian Football Association in 2012.

-Mohun Bagan Athletic Club
+Mohun Bagan

-He had been pursuing his coaching career at Mohun Bagan since 2014 as assistant coach before getting promoted to head coach.
+He had been pursuing his coaching career at Mohun Bagan since 2014, before getting promoted to head coach.
 He worked under Subhash Bhowmick and Sanjoy Sen as an assistant coach.
 He got the opportunity to manage Mohun Bagan as a head coach during Calcutta Football League in 2017.
 He takes over as a head coach for Mohun Bagan in I-League in place of Sanjoy Sen in 2018.